wp-plugins/orbisius-child-theme-creator/readme.txt

 * Updated CSS to add some top-margin above the update/save changed buttons
 * Added php syntax check
 * Added Send button so people can email the theme files to a colleague to to themselves
+* Implemented theme files to be listed recursively (i.e. all files from the selected theme)

 = 1.1.2 =
 * Reduced the height of the editors (to 22 rows) so the save/delete buttons are visible